 Scott also recommends using groupings for impact.
 If one container is good, two or more are better.
 Urns flanking a door or sidewalk entry add a formal note.
 On the lawn, patio or porch, group containers with similar shapes or colors in different sizes for a bigger impression.
 Keep materials similar, but don't worry about matching exactly.
 Add white lights to give long winter nights some sparkle.

 Glass vases, available in a variety of heights at crafts supply stores, are the perfect vehicles to showcase layers of items.
 Vary the materials and colors according to your own decorating scheme.
 (Silver and gold ornaments?
 Red berries?)
 Put a coarse texture next to a smooth one, and try using contrasting colors, such as green next to red.

 The layered look also works for luminarias.
-Be sure the materials you choose cannot catch fire if candle wax or flames touch them.
+Be sure the materials you choose cannot catch fire if candle wax or flames touch them (or use battery-powered candles for an extra measure of safety).
 To make these luminarias in glass vases, place fat white candles on top of half of the river rocks you wish to use.
 Continue placing black rocks inside to anchor the candle.
 Magnolia leaves and a sprinkling of red winterberries complete the look.
 Don't use holly; in cold weather, it turns black.

-For impact, make many luminarias to circle your home or stack on your porch or entryway stairs.
+For impact, make many luminarias to circle your home or line your porch or entryway stairs.